ibexa/documentation-developer/docs/guide/multisite/multisite_configuration.md

 # Multisite configuration

-You configure the available SiteAccesses under the `ezplatform.siteaccess` key.
+You can configure the available SiteAccesses under the `ezplatform.siteaccess` key.

 ## SiteAccess configuration